paulxiep/portfolio/README.md

 Even though this repository is called 'portfolio', it has evolved to be more like a playground for my experiments.

+Skills aimed to demonstrate/practice with each project are:

+    1. catan: Advanced object-oriented programming and software design, practical AI programming.
+    2. cities_skylines_transport_ridership: Basic data visualization using Seaborn.
+    3. duck_detection: Basic object detection and json data manipulation.
+    4. geospatial: Geospatial Data Science, still only a practice ground.
+I have yet to find a dataset I like to work with and make something fruitful out of it.

 Currently the most developed project is 'Catan'.
+The rest are 1-day projects (2, 3) or practice range (4).

 Information about development phases can be found below, and more info can be found on the project's own readme.

 ### Catan